Noel Gallagher: Damon Albarn and Blur

-The most infamous of Gallagher's controversial statements was in a 1995 interview with The Observer, where he expressed a wish for Damon Albarn and Alex James of rivals Blur to "catch AIDS and die".
+In a 1995 interview with The Observer, he expressed a wish for Damon Albarn and Alex James of rivals Blur to "catch AIDS and die".
 He quickly apologised for the comment and stated that "AIDS is no laughing matter".
-This statement was preceded by the success of (What's the Story) Morning Glory?, which led to a well-documented feud with Blur.
+This statement was preceded by the success of (What's the Story) Morning Glory?, and a well-documented feud with Blur.
 The differing styles of the bands, coupled with their prominence within the Britpop movement, led the British media to seize upon the rivalry between the bands.
 Both groups played along, with the Gallaghers taunting Blur at the 1996 BRIT Awards by singing a rendition of "Parklife" when they collected their "Best British Band" award, with Liam changing the lyrics to "shite-life".

 Gallagher maintains that the rivalry was conceived by the magazine NME and members of Blur's entourage as a ploy to raise their respective profiles, and that he has had no respect for either party ever since.
-However, Albarn has suggested the roots of the feud were much more personal.
+Albarn has suggested the roots of the feud were much more personal.
 Tension between the two had largely cooled by 2007, and Gallagher said in an NME interview, "I've got a lot of respect for Damon, I really do mean it.
 Because I'm indifferent to Damon he thinks that I think he's a cunt.
 Our Liam will talk to him, I won't because he's just another singer in a band to me, but I don't think he's a cunt."
 On 23 March 2013, Gallagher, Albarn, Graham Coxon, and Paul Weller performed the Blur hit "Tender" at the Teenage Cancer Trust.
 Gallagher and Coxon later provided backing vocals on the song "We Got the Power" on Albarn's Gorillaz album Humanz.
 In 2019, he confirmed in an interview with Dermot O'Leary on BBC Two that he and Albarn had become friends.